What Is a Medical Laboratory Technician? And How to Become One

 In this degree program, you'll take science and math courses, but you'll also get familiar with tests and samples and how they are used to treat patients.
 You'll learn hematology and microbiology, too.
 Throughout the two- or four-year program, you'll understand what type of lab work interests you as a potential specialization.

-You might want to consider choosing a school that offers job-placement assistance and career counseling for students.
-Some programs emphasize clinical work experience to enhance your skill set so that you can get hired quickly.
+You might want to consider choosing a school that offers job placement assistance and career counseling for students.
+Some programs emphasize clinical work experience to enhance your skill set so that you can secure a job quickly.

 3. Get certified.